Table of Contents

 - 6 Himalaya Purim Tablets Dosage

-Himalaya Purim Tablets is herbal product from Himalaya Drug Company.
+Himalaya Purim Tablets is a herbal product from Himalaya Drug Company.
 This product is formulated on Ayurvedic principles and is a natural detoxifier.
-It helps to remove body toxins and thus combats skin diseases such as eczema, acute dermatitis and chronic dermatitis.
+It helps to remove body toxins and thus combats skin diseases such as eczema, acute dermatitis, and chronic dermatitis.
 Purim has antiseptic, antibacterial, antifungal, anti-inflammatory, antiviral, wound healing and anti-allergic properties.

-Here is given more about Himalaya Purim such as indication/therapeutic uses, Key Ingredients and dosage.
+Here is given more about Himalaya Purim such as indication/therapeutic uses, Key Ingredients, and dosage.

 - Manufacturer: The Himalaya Drug Company, Makali, Bengaluru – 562162